How Could My Academic Performance Impact My Financial Aid Award?

 - Repeat course policy

-Regarding withdrawals, a grade of W counts as an attempted credit (not an earned credit), and will not be included in the GPA calculation.
+- Withdrawals: A grade of W counts as an attempted credit (not an earned credit), and will not be included in the GPA calculation.

 Return of Title IV Funds

 Students who completely withdraw or arrange with the Dean’s Office for a Leave of Absence from the College during a semester and who receive Federal Title IV financial aid (Federal Pell Grant, Federal SEOG, or a Federal Direct Loan) for that semester are subject to the U.S. Department of Education’s Return of Title IV Funds Calculation.
 The calculation determines, based on the student’s date of withdrawal, if any of the Federal Title IV financial aid funds must be returned by the College or by the student.
-Federal Title IV funds are returned in the following order: Unsubsidized Direct Loan, Subsidized Direct Loan, Direct PLUS, Federal Pell Grant and Federal SEOG.
+Federal Title IV funds are returned in the following order: Unsubsidized Direct Loan, Subsidized Direct Loan, Direct PLUS, Federal Pell Grant, Federal IASG, and Federal SEOG.

 - Date of Withdrawal